Merck/rtdpy/paper/paper.md

 A residence time distribution, also known as the exit-age function, is the distribution of time material takes to exit a volume once it enters.
-While some RTD models are nearly trivial to implement, some require numerical solutions to PDE advection-diffusion equations.
+While some RTD models are nearly trivial to implement, some require numerical solutions to advection-diffusion partial differential equations.
 In many analyses, there is a need to combine multiple RTD models together, particularly for processes with mutliple unit operations.
 Common RTD analyses are output prediction given an input signal, frequency-space signal damping, and disturbance mapping.